Medically reviewed by Drugs.com. Last updated on Sep 14, 2020.

 Canadian labeling: Hypersensitivity to ramucirumab or any component of the formulation.

-Note: Premedicate prior to infusion with an IV H1 antagonist (for patients who experienced a grade 1 or 2 infusion reaction with a prior infusion, also premedicate with dexamethasone or equivalent and acetaminophen).
+Note: Premedicate prior to infusion with an IV H1 antagonist (eg, diphenhydramine); for patients who experienced a grade 1 or 2 infusion reaction with a prior infusion, also premedicate with dexamethasone (or equivalent) and acetaminophen.

-Colorectal cancer, metastatic: IV: 8 mg/kg every 2 weeks in combination with FOLFIRI (irinotecan, leucovorin, and fluorouracil); continue until disease progression or unacceptable toxicity.
+IV: 8 mg/kg once every 2 weeks in combination with FOLFIRI (irinotecan, leucovorin, and fluorouracil); continue ramucirumab until disease progression or unacceptable toxicity (Tabernero 2015).

 Refer to adult dosing.